h4rvey-g/Notes-blog/docs/USMLE/Renal/Urine sediment.md

 ![](https://webpath.med.utah.edu/TUTORIAL/URINE/URINE05.gif)

-When cellular casts remain in the nephron for some time before they are flushed into the bladder urine, the cells may degenerate to become a coarsely granular cast, later a finely granular cast, and ultimately, a waxy cast.
-Granular and waxy casts are be believed to derive from renal tubular cell casts.
-Broad casts are believed to emanate from damaged and dilated tubules and are therefore seen in end-stage chronic renal disease.
+When cellular casts remain in the nephron for some time before they are flushed into the bladder urine, the cells may degenerate to become a coarsely granular cast, later a finely granular cast, and ultimately, a waxy cast. <span style="background:rgba(240, 200, 0, 0.2)">Granular and waxy casts are be believed to derive from renal tubular cell casts.</span> Broad casts are believed to emanate from damaged and dilated tubules and are therefore seen in end-stage chronic renal disease.

 ![](https://webpath.med.utah.edu/TUTORIAL/URINE/URINE07.gif)
 ![](https://webpath.med.utah.edu/TUTORIAL/URINE/URINE08.gif)